pmaganty/mytodo/api/README.md

 ### Password Security

 Passwords are hashed with BCrypt before storage.
-BCrypt is intentionally slow and includes a salt, making it resistant to brute force and rainbow table attacks.
 Plain text passwords are never stored or logged.

 ---